ganeshutah/Jove/README.md

 * TL; DR
+  - THE CONTENTS of this webpage are based on my textbook [Automata and Computability: A Programmer's Perspective][bookurl],
+        ISBN-13: 978-1138552425, ISBN-10: 1138552429 which may be
+	used according to the lesson plans described below.
+Slides, videos, and solutions are available!
+(The book is coming out in an inexpensive paperback edition also.)

   - Watch https://youtu.be/vhZGUFhm9fY
   - Now go to https://github.com/ganeshutah/Jove.git and go to For_CS3100_Fall2020
   - See my weekly lesson plans for a class I'm teaching